antimof/UxPlay/README.md

 # Changelog

+1.72 2024-04-22 Add requested options -md \<filename\> to output audio metadata text to a file for possible display (complements -ca option), and -vol <v> option to set initial audio-streaming volume.

 1.71 2024-12-13 Add support for HTTP Live Streaming (HLS), initially only for YouTube movies.
 Fix issue with NTP timeout on Windows.
-Add requested option -md \<filename\> to output audio metadata text to a file for possible display (complements -ca option).

 1.70 2024-10-04 Add support for 4K (h265) video (resolution 3840 x
 2160).
 Fix issue with GStreamer \>= 1.24 when client sleeps, then wakes.